"I told the doctor I broke my leg in two places.

 who's done this before.
 Ask a professional

-Or for goodness sake, ask a musician.
+Or for goodness sake, ask a few musicians.

 They'll probably begin with